 As a very fun bonus, Thursday also runs singles nights at a number of London bars and locations (details can be found on the app).
 Whether you go with your single pals or want to mingle alone, it's a lot of fun - and no doubt will make for some great stories down the line.

 A classic that we'll never get bored of, Hinge encourages you to comment on potential matches' prompts rather than swipe through endless faces.
 Built on an acclaimed Nobel-Prize-winning algorithm, they'll show you people they think you'll work well with - offering you one 'most compatible' match per day.
 Typically speaking, it's thought to be a bit more serious than Tinder, offering you more of a glimpse onto people's personalities.

-They also have a voice note feature as part of users’ profiles, which has the capacity to be both endearing and creepy.
-The creators say it’s ‘designed to be deleted’ so it’s always worth a go.
+They also have a voice note feature as part of users’ profiles, which has the capacity to be both delightfully endearing and terribly creepy.
+The creators say the app has been ‘designed to be deleted,’ so it’s always worth a try!

 We're told the secret to every golden relationship is shared interests - so why not pick your partner based on exactly that?
 An acronym for the Power Of Music, POM wants to match up music lovers based on what artists and genres they like the most.
 The app pairs users based on their music history on Spotify or Apple Music, self-confessed guilty pleasures and/or breakup songs included.
 There's no hiding your true self on POM...

 Got an extra gig ticket lying around after your friend last-minute cancelled on you for date night with their long-term BF?
 This dating app could be your answer.
 Yes, we're talking from experience.

 In a world that's filled with tiresome tropes such as 'let men make the first move' and 'wait at least 24 hours before messaging,' Bumble is shutting them down.